Blighted Ovum Miscarriage (Anembryonic Pregnancy)

-Accurate occurrence rates for blight ovum are difficult because many women choose not to share their miscarriage stories out of shame or embarrassment.
+Accurate occurrence rates for blighted ovum miscarriages are difficult because many women choose not to share their miscarriage stories out of shame or embarrassment.
 However, miscarriages are actually very common, with around 10-20% of pregnancies ending in miscarriage.
 In that statistic, early miscarriages are most prevalent with 80% of them occurring within the first 12 weeks.
 Additionally, many women have one or multiple miscarriages before they have a normal pregnancy.

 The statistics for how common blighted ovum is can be hard to measure due to difficulties diagnosing the condition.
 Since it occurs so early, women may not even know they were pregnant and do not notice the miscarriage happening.
 From what is known, experts believe blighted ovum accounts for a third of miscarriages that occur before 8 weeks gestation.Blighted Ovum Symptoms